-Infant Gut Microbiota Colonization and Food ImpactSubmit Manuscript no this topic Topic Articles: 1
+Infant Gut Microbiota Colonization and Food ImpactSubmit Manuscript on this topic

 The human gut harbours a dense and diverse microbial ecosystem which contributes to health by providing beneficial metabolic, trophic and protective functions; production of short-chain fatty acids (SCFA), vitamins and other key metabolites; regulation of the immune system, and colonization resistance against pathogens.
 The infant gut is generally considered sterile at birth.
 However the different sections of the GI tract will be rapidly colonized first by facultative anaerobes followed by strict anaerobic microbes.
 The pioneer microbes are recognized as key players for gut maturation, metabolic and immunologic programming, and have important consequences for short- and long-term health.
 However the colonization process is highly complex and influenced by numerous parameters including the type of food and the mode of feeding, human milk, formula and mixed diet.
 However infant colonization is not completely resolved, and in particular the impact of dietary factors and the complex host-microbiota mutualism related to infant health are not fully understood.